ritvikmath/jekyll-now/_posts/2019-2-24-Millennial_Question.md

 The dataset used in this post is a combination of data from three sources.

-The first <a href="http://www.hassavocadoboard.com/retail/volume-and-price-data" target="_blank">dataset</a> is from the Hass avocado board and contains information about **avocado prices and quantities sold over time** and in each U.S. region
+The first <a href="http://www.hassavocadoboard.com/retail/volume-and-price-data" target="_blank">dataset</a> is from the Hass avocado board and contains information about **avocado prices and quantities sold over time** and in each U.S. region.

 The second two datasets come from the U.S. Census Bureau and contain information on **average income by U.S. county** and **average house price by U.S. county**.